 NHTSA reports that driver distraction was a factor in six percent of fatal large truck crashes from 2014 to 2016, 16% of which was related to cell phone use.
 Other major factors associated with commercial trucks and their drivers found in a large study conducted by FMCSA and NHTSA include:

-Trucking accidents often result from driving errors, but there may be other elements beyond the driver’s control that contribute to an accident.
+Trucking accidents often result from driver negligence, but there may be other elements beyond the driver’s control that contribute to an accident.

 The parties involved in a trucking accident will want to conduct a thorough investigation of the event, but physical evidence may not last long at the accident scene once the police and emergency crews start clearing the site and restoring the flow of traffic.